shubhangiat/VeNoM/README.md

 # VeNoM

+## Introduction
+*VeNoM* is a study of parameters that may affect performance of an approximate subgraph matching algorithm.
+Particularly, it focuses on the breadth and depth of neighborhood considered during similarity computation of two vertices and creates different instances of the algorithm based on it.

+Please cite our paper, if you use our source code.
+* "VeNoM: Approximate Subgraph Matching with Enhanced Neighbourhood Structural Information.
+CODS-COMAD'24"

+## Repository Structure
 The base folder contains binary for four algorithms, each in a separate folder.
 The mapping with respect to the algorithm names in the paper to the corresponding code folder is given below.